 This peninsula on France’s Cote d’Azur is legendary for its wild beauty, stunning villas, and sleek yachts.
-In its glamorous heyday, Cap Ferrat was a playground for Hollywood royalty to rub shoulders with bona-fide Royals – one can almost hear the champagne glasses clinking among well-heeled individuals as you admire its flora-filled courtyards and sweeping vistas.
+From its glamorous heyday to today, Cap Ferrat has been a playground for Hollywood royalty to rub shoulders with bona-fide Royals – one can almost hear the champagne glasses clinking among well-heeled individuals as you admire its flora-filled courtyards and sweeping vistas.

 Locals—and they have included David Niven, Oscar Wilde, Charlie Chaplin, Noel Coward, Baroness Beatrice Ephrussi de Rothschild, the Rolling Stones, Paul Allen and Andrew Lloyd Webber to name just a few—call this one-time impoverished fishing village simply Cap Ferrat.

 The peninsula is strewn with elegant houses, many of which have shocking scandals behind them, such as the delightful Villa Ephrussi de Rothschild , home to a remarkable collection of works of art.
 These luxurious villas are nestled among lush vegetation, discretely protected from prying eyes.
 They are some of the most expensive villas in the entire world, and are often include a private beach and locked gates.
 Otherwise masked by foliage, views of the shore can be admired from the coastal path, and from the path by St-Hospice Point .

 The peninsula of Saint-Jean-Cap-Ferrat became a leading holiday resort around the end of the 19th century.
 Its dry and rocky landscape was originally home to just a handful of fishermen’s and farmers’ cottages clustered around the church and harbor.
 This hamlet was known as Saint-Jean and was part of the commune of Villefranche-sur-Mer.